Proposal Process

 All major discussions should start on the governance forum to be reviewed by anyone in the PoolTogether community.

-- Marked as Request for Comments by adding
+Marked as Request for Comments by adding [RFC]

 to the title.